the-road-to-graphql/the-road-to-graphql/manuscript/03-graphql-setup/index.md

 ## Feeding the API with Data on GitHub

 If you don't have an account on GitHub yet, and don't know much about its ecosystem, follow [this official GitHub Learning Lab](https://lab.github.com/).
-If you want to dive deeper into Git and its essential commands, checkout [this guide](https://www.robinwieruch.de/git-essential-commands/) about it.
+If you want to dive deeper into Git and its essential commands, check out [this guide](https://www.robinwieruch.de/git-essential-commands/) about it.
 This might come in handy if you decide to share projects with others on GitHub in the future.
 It is a good way to showcase a development portfolio to potential clients or hiring companies.

 For our interactions with GitHub's GraphQL API, you will use your own account with information to read/write from/to this data.
 Before that, complete your GitHub profile by providing additional information so you can recognize it later when it is read by the API.